A Day at the Bendlerblock—July 20th, 1944

 By Wilhelm Mann

-Bendlerblock entry in 1942 (left) and more recent
+Above: Bendlerblock entance in 1942 (left) and more recent

 Trusted generals of the Third Reich waited nervously in their offices at the Bendlerblock – Berlin headquarters of the OKW Home Command and General Army Office (AHA) – for the call from Colonel Claus von Stauffenberg that the bomb had this time exploded and killed Hitler.